 In a business process context, businesses should prepare for a rapid uptake of these smart algorithms, as there are many opportunities for automation to free up staff to work on other, higher value tasks.
-The list below highlights some key examples of smart robotised processes that HCL is working on with customers today:
+The list below highlights some key examples of smart robotised processes that HCLTech is working on with customers today:

 - Image Scene Recognition – AI can easily be trained to recognise objects and text within an image with similar precision to a human – only tirelessly and at much higher speed.
 We are working with a client to rethink their service delivery and customer service processes to include street operative image capture.
 Currently, re-visits to sites cost a significant % of their revenue.
 In the future, the site image capture step will:

 - Help operatives notice when they have missed an item to be picked up